Prevent a burnout: what can you do as an employer?

 Looking and listening

 You can alleviate risks in the work environment, but you have no influence on the personality of your employees.
 And even if you could, you might not want that: a sense of responsibility, setting the bar high and working hard are not exactly negative qualities.

-But you can help to protect your colleagues against burnout.
+But you can help to protect your employees against burnout.
 As an organisation you can focus on symptoms of (chronic) work stress: errors of thinking, loss of overview, panic attacks, less social involvement, mood swings, memory loss.
 Do you see those symptoms again?
 Then have a conversation and take appropriate measures.